Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Abstract

 \section{Abstract}

-Benefiting from the contiguous representation ability, deep implicit functions can extract the iso-surface of a shape at arbitrary resolution.
-However, utilizing the neural network with a large number of parameters as the implicit function prevents the generation speed of high-resolution topology because it needs to forward a large number of query points into the network.
-In this work, we propose TaylorImNet inspired by the Taylor series for implicit 3D shape representation.
-TaylorImNet exploits a set of discrete expansion points and corresponding Taylor series to model a contiguous implicit shape field.
-After the expansion points and corresponding coefficients are obtained, our model only needs to calculate the Taylor series to evaluate each point and the number of expansion points is independent of the generating resolution.
-Based on this representation, our TaylorImNet can achieve a significantly faster generation speed than other baselines.
-We evaluate our approach on reconstruction tasks from various types of input, and the experimental results demonstrate that our approach can get slightly better performance than existing state-of-the-art baselines while improving the inference speed with a large margin.
-Our code will be released in \url{https://github.com/svip-lab/TaylorImNet}.
+Benefiting from the continuous representation ability, deep implicit functions can represent a shape at infinite resolution.
+However, extracting high-resolution iso-surface from an implicit function requires forward-propagating a network with a large number of parameters for numerous query points, thus preventing the generation speed.
+Inspired by the Taylor series, we propose Taylo3DNet to accelerate the inference of implicit shape representations.
+Taylor3DNet exploits a set of discrete landmark points and their corresponding Taylor series coefficients to represent the implicit field of a 3D shape, and the number of landmark points is independent of the resolution of the iso-surface extraction.
+Once the coefficients corresponding to the landmark points are predicted, the network evaluation for each query point can be simplified as a low-order Taylor series calculation with several nearest landmark points.
+Based on this efficient representation, our Taylor3DNet achieves a significantly faster inference speed than classical network-based implicit functions.
+We evaluate our approach on reconstruction tasks with various input types, and the results demonstrate that our approach can improve the inference speed by a large margin without sacrificing the performance compared with state-of-the-art baselines.